su2code/su2code.github.io/_tutorials/compressible_flow/ActuatorDisk_VariableLoad/ActuatorDisk_VariableLoad.md

 ## Goals

-Upon completing this tutorial, the user will be able to simulate the presence of a propeller using an actuator disk boundary condition, including also the swirl effects.
+Upon completing this tutorial, the user will be able to simulate the presence of a propeller using an actuator disk boundary condition, considering a variable load distribution and including also the swirl effects.
 The specific geometry chosen for the tutorial is composed by an actuator disk and a semi-infinite spinner (grid file and propeller data courtesy of Mauro Minervino, Centro Italiano Ricerche Aerospaziali (CIRA)).

 This tutorial is referred only to the actuator disk model `VARIABLE_LOAD` implemented in the V7.0.7.